 Every time you think a self-critical thought that makes you feel bad, stop yourself and replace it with a more compassionate thought.

 If you make a mistake, stop beating yourself up about it.
 Instead, tell yourself that you’re learning what not to do and will do a better job next time.

 No one’s perfect, nor should they try to be.
 Striving to be perfect is usually an unhealthy response to your critical inner voice that is telling you it’s not ok to fail.

 You need to figure out where that voice comes from (was it a parent, a teacher, a family member?) and use the resources above to reprogram the code that is running your life.

-Today, loneliness has become an epidemic because people are so disconnected from the inner selves that they look for fulfilment in other people and things.
+Today, loneliness has become an epidemic because people are so disconnected from their inner selves that they look for fulfilment in other people and things.

 There are many, very successful achievers who turn to addictions and materialism because they feel empty inside.
 But no person, thing, or achievement can ever fill up that hole in your soul.